wogara/portfolio/content/blogs/publiccomment.md

 ## Conclusion

 Working on this project was an incredibly rewarding experience.
-By facilitating public participation in the Texas Digital Opportunity Plan, we took significant steps toward bridging the digital divide and ensuring that all Texans have the opportunity to connect and thrive in the digital age.
+By facilitating public participation in the Texas Digital Opportunity Plan and Rhode Island Digital Opportunity Plan, we took significant steps toward bridging the digital divide and ensuring that all Texans have the opportunity to connect and thrive in the digital age.